 Day 2 Excursion: Big Island Tour: Volcano and a Taste of the Big Island of Hawaii

 This six and a half hour tour provides a good overview of the windward side of the Big Island with the added bonus of a fairly long sightseeing stop inside Volcano National Park.
 Our driver, David, provided an informative running commentary along the way, keeping us entertained and engaged in the tour.
-David picked us up dockside with a full sized window van which was in good repair and with sufficient seating for our small group.
+David picked us up dockside with a full-sized window van which was in good repair and with sufficient seating for our small group.

 Our first stop was at a local coffee grower and processor, the Hilo Coffee Mill.
-The owner gave us a 5 minute overview of the coffee growing and roasting process then turned us loose to visit his small gift shop.
-In addition to having the opportunity to buy coffee and coffee themed merchandise, we were given small free samples of his coffee.
+The owner gave us a 5-minute overview of the coffee growing and roasting process then turned us loose to visit his small gift shop.
+In addition to having the opportunity to buy coffee and coffee-themed merchandise, we were given small free samples of his coffee.
 Sad to say, I was not impressed with his coffee.
 However, to be fair, as an old Soldier, I like my coffee strong, which is not how they brewed their samples.
 Tasting it brought to mind a favorite cousin who we joked brewed his coffee by waving a single bean over the hot water.

 Our next stop was Hawaii Volcanoes National Park.
-Our first and only previous visit was in 1979 during a short break I had during a 30 day Army training exercise.
-It was fun and interesting to see the park again, and to marvel at the tremendous changes the recent activity had created in the landscape.
+Our first and only previous visit was in 1979 during a short break I had during a 30-day Army training exercise.
+It was fun and interesting to see the park again and to marvel at the tremendous changes the recent activity had created in the landscape.
 Most amazing of all was the transformation of the Halemaʻumaʻu crater.
-We had plenty of time at the park which allowed me to take the one and a quarter mile Ha‘akulamanu (Sulphur Banks) hike in addition to viewing the caldera.
-After a pit stop at the Volcano House it was back in the van to drive to our next stop; lunch.
+We had plenty of time at the park which allowed me to take the one-and-a-quarter-mile Ha‘akulamanu (Sulphur Banks) hike in addition to viewing the caldera.
+After a pit stop at the Volcano House, it was back in the van to drive to our next stop; lunch.

 We enjoyed a simple, but tasty lunch at Volcano Garden Arts, an eclectic art gallery located about a mile from the entrance to the park.
 We had plenty of time to shop and wander around the beautifully maintained grounds.
-After lunch it was back in the van to drive to Rainbow Falls.
+After lunch, it was back in the van to drive to Rainbow Falls.

 This was our first time to the falls, and it was postcard picture perfect.
 We spent about 20 minutes at the falls.
-I used all that time to take a few hundred photos, putting my new found photography knowledge to good use.
+I used all that time to take a few hundred photos, putting my newfound photography knowledge to good use.
 Our last stop was at Big Island Candies.
 This was a fun and tasty way to wrap up our visit to the Big Island of Hawaii.
 As we shopped in the storefront part of the factory we could see the workers making the candy through a large window.
 More importantly, employees circulated through the shop handing out free samples.
 I made a point of seeking out every available sample while we were there.
 Most of us left with more than one bag or box of goodies to enjoy on the rest of the cruise.

 Fanning Island